kevinlr5/conjugates/docs/deployment.md

 2. Get keys for your root account and export them as `AWS_ACCESS_KEY_ROOT` and `AWS_SECRET_KEY_ROOT`.
 3. Create a dockerhub account.
 4. Export your dockerhub username and password as `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
+5. Register your domain name in the Route53 default hosted zone
+6. Create a cert in Certificate Manager for `www.yourdomain.com` with `api.yourdomain.com` and `yourdomain.com` as alternates
-5. Install terraform and place it on your path.
+7. Install terraform and place it on your path.
-6. `./gradlew clean createAwsAccount`
+8. `./gradlew clean createAwsAccount`
-7. In the ouput, you should see a variable called `terraform_bucket_name`.
+9. In the ouput, you should see a variable called `terraform_bucket_name`.
 Save its value.
-8. Login to the AWS console, generate keys for the `deployer` IAM user, and save the keys locally.
+10. Login to the AWS console, generate keys for the `deployer` IAM user, and save the keys locally.

 ## Structure of the account